DeepDream1128/DHU-Kernel-Density-Estimation-KDE/README.md

 4. Simplicity: The EP kernel has a simple mathematical form, making it easy to implement and understand.
 5. Faster convergence rate: The EP kernel has a faster convergence rate compared to some other kernel functions, such as the Gaussian kernel, which can lead to more accurate density estimates when using a finite sample size.

-    The three-dimension Epanechnikov Kernel is: (whenis in the range of)

 ## Gaussian Filter